milestonesys/mipsdk-samples-plugin/ServerSideCarrousel/README.md

 ---
-description: The server side carousel demonstrates how one configuration can be created in the administrator and shared among many Smart Clients.
+description: The server side carousel demonstrates how one configuration can be created in the Management Client and shared among many Smart Clients.
 keywords: Plug-in integration
 lang: en-US
 title: Server Side Carousel